 You may be able to get into entry-level positions once you have earned a paralegal certificate.
 This choice could also be great for those who would like to get some hands-on work experience to be sure it is the right career for them.

 Students who want to be more competitive in the job market will likely choose to earn a degree which will take from two to four years, depending on the degree level.

 Can Paralegals Work From Home?

 In today’s technological age, working from home is becoming more and more prevalent across all kinds of occupations, and paralegals are no exception.
 In fact, they are often called a “virtual paralegal” when they work from home.

 What is a virtual paralegal?
-Well, simply put, it is a paralegal who works from home through virtual means, such as a computer, internet, and fax and is usually freelance.
-Hiring a virtual paralegal may be ideal for smaller firms who may not have the means to employ paralegal help full-time.
+Well, simply put, it is a paralegal who works from home through virtual means, such as a computer, internet, and fax, and is usually freelance.
+Hiring a virtual paralegal may be ideal for smaller firms that may not have the means to employ paralegal help full-time.
 Hiring a virtual paralegal to do the work can help them save on overhead costs in several ways, such as office space, utilities, and equipment to name a few.

 Paralegals are not permitted to offer legal advice or work for individuals, this includes virtual paralegals, so their work is always for an attorney or law firm where an attorney can review the work.
 Virtual paralegals can do most of the same tasks performed by an in-house paralegal using the benefits of modern technology and their paralegal training.

 In short, yes, there is a demand for paralegals, and that demand is growing.
 According to the Bureau of Labor Statistics, overall job growth in the U.S. is projected to rise 7% between 2016 and 2026.
 However, the growth for paralegals and legal assistants is expected to be at 15%, more than double what the average growth is.